The Flying Cobras: History

 In early October 1995, Geauga Lake was allowed to build a roller coaster over 125 ft with help from Geauga County community.
 Officials agreed not to enforce an 80 ft height limit and the park had dropped two lawsuits.

-At the same time, the park was already sold to Premier Parks.
-Geauga Lake's new owner would spend $9 million on new-for-1996 attractions.
-There would be two rides that would open that year, with one being a Vekoma Boomerang coaster named The Mind Eraser and the other being an Intamin river rapids ride named Grizzly Run.
+At the time, the park had just been sold to Premier Parks.
+Geauga Lake's new owner would spend $9 million on attractions for the 1996 season.
+Two rides would open that year, with one being a Vekoma Boomerang coaster named The Mind Eraser and the other being an Intamin river rapids ride named Grizzly Run.

 The Mind Eraser originally had a turquoise track and white supports.
-In 2004, Six Flags Worlds of Adventure was sold to Cedar Fair (which revived the park's original Geauga Lake name) and the coaster was renamed to Head Spin.
+In 2004, Geauga Lake was sold to Cedar Fair and the coaster was renamed to Head Spin.

 After Geauga Lake closed in 2007, Head Spin remained standing but was inactive in 2008.
 Later that year, an announcement stated that Head Spin would be relocated to Carowinds, where it reopened as Carolina Cobra on March 28, 2009.
-It was built in an area of the park formerly housed by Flying Super Saturator, a roller coaster that was dismantled after the 2008 season.
+It was built in an area of the park called "County Fair", which was formerly housed by Flying Super Saturator, a roller coaster that was dismantled after the 2008 season.

 On August 18, 2016, Carowinds announced the expansion of County Fair for the 2017 season, which included the refurbishment of Carolina Cobra.
-It was renamed The Flying Cobras to pay tribute to the classic air shows that were once seen at the Carolina County Fair, and it also received a new paint scheme with blue track and white supports.
+It was renamed The Flying Cobras to pay tribute to the classic air shows that were once seen at the Carolina County Fair.
+It also received a new paint scheme with blue track and white supports.